hapax/hapax.github.io/assets/minimal-networks.md

 </span>

 <span style="padding-left: 20px; display:block">
-(c) A city has three edges just in case it lies at the centre of an equilateral triangle of cities.
+(c) A city has three edges only if it lies at the centre of an equilateral triangle of cities.
 </span>

 Prove these properties!